-The most frequent adverse events in the STEP trials for semaglutide were gastrointestinal-related symptoms, including nausea, constipation, and diarrhea.29-38 Beyond gastrointestinal events, semaglutide appeared relatively well-tolerated.
-Rates of adverse events and serious adverse events were higher in the semaglutide arm compared to placebo, except STEP 5, which had a higher rate of serious adverse events in the placebo arm (11.8%) versus the semaglutide arm (7.9%) (Table 3.15).
-The higher rate of serious adverse events in the placebo arm of STEP 5 seems to be a chance event associated with events that are not expected to be associated with the intervention within the placebo arm, including COVID-19 infections, foot deformity, jaw and rib fractures, and several occurrences of cancer.^{37,38}
+The most frequent adverse events in the STEP trials for semaglutide were gastrointestinal-related symptoms, including nausea, constipation, and diarrhea.27-36 Beyond gastrointestinal events, semaglutide appeared relatively well-tolerated.
+Rates of adverse events and serious adverse events were higher in the semaglutide arm compared to placebo, except STEP 5, which had a higher rate of serious adverse events in the placebo arm (11.8%) versus the semaglutide arm (7.9%).
+The higher rate of serious adverse events in the placebo arm of STEP 5 seems to be a chance event associated with events that are not expected to be associated with the intervention within the placebo arm, including COVID-19 infections, foot deformity, jaw and rib fractures, and several occurrences of cancer.^{35,36}

 Across all trials, there were higher rates of discontinuation due to adverse events in the semaglutide arms compared to placebo, and discontinuation was most often attributed to gastrointestinal events.
-In STEP 8, participants in the liraglutide arm were more likely to discontinue due to adverse events (12.6%) compared to both the semaglutide and placebo arms (3.2% and 3.5%, respectively) (safety analysis set).33 STEP 2, which evaluated participants with obesity and diabetes mellitus, did not exhibit any significant differences in harms compared to other trials in the STEP clinical trial program, which evaluated participants with obesity without diabetes mellitus.30 See Table 3.15 for detailed harms results.
+In STEP 8, participants in the liraglutide arm were more likely to discontinue due to adverse events (12.6%) compared to both the semaglutide and placebo arms (3.2% and 3.5%, respectively) (safety analysis set).31 STEP 2, which evaluated participants with obesity and diabetes mellitus, did not exhibit any significant differences in harms compared to other trials in the STEP clinical trial program, which evaluated participants with obesity without diabetes mellitus.28 See Table 3.15 for detailed harms results.

 There were several areas of focus for safety in the STEP clinical trial program due to therapeutic experience with GLP-1 receptor agonists and regulatory feedback and requirements.
 These included gastrointestinal disorders, gallbladder-related disorders, cardiovascular disorders, and psychiatric disorders.
-As expected, there were higher rates of gastrointestinal disorders in semaglutide arms as compared to placebo across all trials.68 In STEP 1, 3, and 5 trials, gallbladder-related disorders were more frequent in the semaglutide arms compared to placebo, and cardiovascular disorders were observed more in the placebo arm than in semaglutide^{29,31,38} In STEP 2 and STEP 8, rates of gallbladder-related disorders were higher in placebo arm than in semaglutide, and rates of cardiovascular disorders were higher in the semaglutide arms than placebo^{30,33}.
-Psychiatric disorder event rates were higher in semaglutide arms versus placebo arms in the STEP 2, STEP 3, and STEP 5 trials.
-In the STEP 8 trial, there were higher rates of psychiatric disorder events in the liraglutide arm (15%) compared to the semaglutide (5.6%) and placebo arms (10.6%).33 See Supplement Table D33 for detailed safety focus area results.
+As expected, there were higher rates of gastrointestinal disorders in semaglutide arms as compared to placebo.
+Gallbladder-related disorders and cardiovascular disorders were higher in the semaglutide arm compared to placebo across all trials.
+Psychiatric disorder event rates were higher in semaglutide arms versus placebo arms in the STEP 2, STEP 3, and STEP 5 trials. ^{28,29,35} In the STEP 8 trial, there were higher rates of psychiatric disorder events in the liraglutide arm (15%) compared to the semaglutide (5.6%) and placebo arms (10.6%).
+31 See Supplement Table D33 for detailed safety focus area results.